vbadultgymnasticsclub/vbadultgymnasticsclub.github.io/index.md

 <img src="https://user-images.githubusercontent.com/108369432/225924539-667de481-c5aa-4c4e-a5a1-412f92b4a192.JPG" width="50%" /><img src="https://github.com/user-attachments/assets/3ad7d6dc-93f5-46f1-8945-7b40575d9d20" width="50%" />

-We are a nonprofit community offering open gym-style practices for adults of all ages and experience levels.
-We meet every Sunday from 6:30–8:30 PM at World Class Gymnastics Too in Suffolk.
+We are a 501(c)3 nonprofit organization with the mission of enabling gymnastics for adults (18+) of all ages and experience levels!
+We meet every Sunday from 6:30–8:30 PM at World Class Gymnastics Too in Suffolk for open gym style practice.
 Whether you’re returning to gymnastics after a break or trying it for the first time, everyone is welcome!
 There are no tryouts, and there is always capacity for new members.

 Our sessions begin with a group warm-up and introductions, followed by open practice where members train independently at their own pace.
 There is no coach on site, and practices are self-guided and done at your own risk.
 However, our supportive community often shares advice and encouragement to help each other improve.